gfranzini/tracer-manual/corpus-preparation.md

 ![](assets/four-columns.png)

-!\[four-cols\]\(/assets/four-columns.png "The King James Bible text formatted into four columns, as per TRACER's requirements.
-The columns, from left to right, are: Unique ID, Bible verse, Creation date, Source.
-This file was opened with Sublime text editor."\)

 ### Where to store your texts

 Place your texts in the `corpora` subfolder of TRACER’s `data` folder, as shown below: